-Derek Potts Appointed Liaison Counsel in California Xarelto JCCP Cases
+Derek H. Potts Appointed Liaison Counsel in California Xarelto JCCP Cases

 Potts Law Firm Actively Involved in Multiple States Including CA, MO, PA and MDL in LA